 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The iron ores at Långban are skarns, manganese-iron with an extremely complex structure, metamorphized and neighboured by pegmatites.
-This results in an extreme amount of different minerals found in this mine.
-Of about 300 minerals found her, 30 minerals are found only here, which means this is the locus typicus (type locale) and the only known location.
+This result is an extreme amount of different minerals found in this mine.
+Of about 270 minerals found here, 70 minerals were found here for the first time, which means this is the locus typicus (type locale).
+About a dozen minerals are found only here, this is the only known location.
+The newest discovery is the mineral Långbanshyttanite, which was approved in 2011.
+The area is considered one of the richest sources of minerals on the entire planet.
 There are two more similar but less important deposits at Jakobsberg and Harstigen, which are related to Långban.

 The Langbans Mining Village includes numerous attraction.
 First there is Långbans gruvor (Langban Mine), which may be visited on guided tours.
 In the mining village are three different exhibitions, one of course about local minerals.
 There are two tours daily for the village itself and another two tours for the blast furnace.
 The Langbans Inn offers excellent food, so this is a place to stay the whole day.

 Due to the enormous amount of unique minerals the site is also popular among mineral collectors.
 Collecting rocks and minerals on the slag heaps is allowed, but fenced areas are off limits.
 Collecting there is only allowed with a permit which requires scientific research.